eponsonby/ATP-Support/job-announcement-playbook/details/requirements/qualifications.md

 * Use "must" instead of "shall" when qualifications are required.
 For example, "You must have at least one year of experience...".

 <h4><span class="fa fa-times"></span> Do Not</h4>
-* Don’t use dehumanizing terms like “incumbent” or “candidate”.
+* Don’t use dehumanizing terms like “incumbent”, "selectee", or “candidate”.

 #### Examples